Anglicanism: Episcopate

 Bishops, who possess the fullness of Christian priesthood, are the successors of the apostles.
 Primates, archbishops, and metropolitans are all bishops and members of the historical episcopate who derive their authority through apostolic succession – an unbroken line of bishops that can be traced back to the 12 apostles of Jesus.
 The churches of the Anglican Communion have traditionally held that ordination in the historic episcopate is a core element in the validity of clerical ordinations.
 The Roman Catholic Church, however, does not recognise Anglican orders (see Apostolicae curae).
 Some Eastern Orthodox churches have issued statements to the effect that Anglican orders could be accepted, yet have still reordained former Anglican clergy; other Eastern Orthodox churches have rejected Anglican orders altogether.
 In 1922, the Ecumenical Patriarch of Constantinople, Meletius IV, followed by the Synod of Constantinople, issued a statement recognising Anglican Holy Orders within the Anglican Communion as valid through apostolic succession.
-Following Constantinople, five autocephalous Orthodox jurisdictions recognised the validity of Anglican Holy Orders, including Constantinople, Alexandria, Jerusalem, Cyprus, Greece and Romania.
+Following Constantinople, five other autocephalous Orthodox jurisdictions recognised the validity of Anglican Holy Orders, including Alexandria, Jerusalem, Cyprus, Greece and Romania as well as the autonomous Church of Sinai.
 Orthodox bishop Kallistos Ware explains this apparent discrepancy as follows:Anglican clergy who join the Orthodox Church are reordained; but [some Orthodox churches hold that] if Anglicanism and Orthodoxy were to reach full unity in the faith, perhaps such reordination might not be found necessary.
 It should be added, however, that a number of individual Orthodox theologians hold that under no circumstances would it be possible to recognise the validity of Anglican Orders.